 FAQ.
 Do they have April Fools Day in Spain on 1st April?

 No. Spain does not celebrate April fools day.
-April Fools is not a tradition in Spain at all.
+April Fools is not a tradition in Spain.

-1st April is anniversary of end of Spanish Civil War by the way.
+1st April is anniversary of end of Spanish Civil War.

 © Copyright Barcelonayellow.com